Richard Kuhn

 Richard Johann Kuhn (/de/; 3 December 1900 – 31 July 1967) was an Austrian-German biochemist who was awarded the Nobel Prize in Chemistry in 1938 "for his work on carotenoids and vitamins".

-Biography

-Early life
+Early life and education

-Kuhn was born in Vienna, Austria, where he attended grammar school and high school.
+Kuhn was born on 3 December 1900 in Vienna, Austria, where he attended grammar school and high school.
 His interest in chemistry surfaced early; however he had many interests and decided late to study chemistry.
 Between 1910 and 1918 he was a schoolmate of Wolfgang Pauli, who was awarded the Nobel Prize in Physics for 1945.

 Beginning in 1918, Kuhn attended lectures at the University of Vienna in chemistry.
-He finished his chemistry studies at University of Munich and received his doctoral degree in 1922 with Richard Willstätter for a scientific work on enzymes.
+He finished his chemistry studies at the Ludwig-Maximilians-Universität München (LMU Munich) and received his doctoral degree in 1922 with Richard Willstätter for a scientific work on enzyme specificity.

+Career

-After graduating, Kuhn continued his scientific career, first in Munich, then at the ETH Zurich and from 1929 onwards at the University of Heidelberg, where he was head of the chemistry department beginning in 1937.
-In 1928 he married Daisy Hartmann and the couple subsequently had two sons and four daughters.
+After graduating, Kuhn continued his scientific career, first in Munich from 1925, then at the ETH Zurich 1926–1929, and from 1929 onwards at the University of Heidelberg, where he was head of the chemistry department beginning in 1937.